isuri97/Narratix/Adapter/Readme.md

-# LiLADH: An Open Retrieval Resource for Digital Humanities Archiva# Adapter — DsQoLA (Domain-specific Query-Only Linear Adapter)
+# LiLADH: An Open Retrieval Resource for Digital Humanities Archival Corpora

 This module contains the retrieval adapter component of **LiLADH: An Open Retrieval Resource for Digital Humanities Archival Corpora**.
 It implements a lightweight bottleneck adapter that transforms *query* embeddings to better align with a domain-specific archival corpus (Holocaust survivor testimonies), while document embeddings from the frozen base model remain untouched.

 ## Contents